xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

 ## Homework

  * Mar.
+15, 2023
+   * Complete Activity 2.4.4 (if you have not already done so) and Activity 2.5.2.
+Let me know if you want to present (and please be prepared if you volunteer).
+We will do some presentations on Thursday.
+   * Start working on Week 9 Assignment in WileyPLUS.

+ * Mar.
 9, 2023
    * Complete Activity 2.4.4 and let me know if you want to present.
    * Complete Week 8 Assignment in WileyPLUS.